holgern/apiout/docs/user_guide.rst

 .. code-block:: bash

-   apiout run --json-input --json < config.json
+   apiout run --json < config.json

 This is useful for: